Srinanth/AI-Agent/README.md

 ## 🌟 What This Project Does

-This project automates the tedious process of initial assignment review.
-It's a powerful agent that:
+This project automates the process of handling assignments.
+It:

-1.  **Accepts Submissions:** Provides a clean React frontend for students to upload their work and select an assignment type.
+1.  **Accepts Submissions:** Students upload their work via a simple React frontend.
-2.  **Processes Files:** A FastAPI backend reliably extracts text from PDFs, Word documents, and PowerPoint presentations.
+2.  **Processes Files:** A FastAPI backend extracts text from PDFs, Word docs, and PPTs.
-3.  **Orchestrates with n8n:** The heart of the system. n8n manages the entire workflow: receiving the submission, constructing the perfect html strucuture with the answers
+3.  **Runs Workflows with n8n:** n8n orchestrates the pipeline, building a clean HTML structure for answers.
-4.  **Leverages AI:** Uses advanced LLMs to provide intelligent, context-aware feedback and grading on assignments, from essays to math problems.
+4.  **Leverages AI:** LLMs (Gemini Pro) generate context-aware solutions based on assignment type.
-5.  **Delivers Results:** Automatically sends a beautifully formatted email to the student with their feedback and grade.
+5.  **Delivers Results:** Sends the completed assignment back to the student via email for review/confirmation.
-6.  **Scales & Recovers:** Built with Docker for easy deployment and uses Supabase (PostgreSQL) to ensure n8n's state and workflow data are persistent and reliable.
+6.  **Scales & Recovers:** Uses Docker for easy deployment and Supabase for reliable workflow state storage.

 I built this project to deeply understand and implement cutting-edge "agentic" workflow automation using n8n, exploring how to stitch together various cloud services and APIs into a robust, functional system.